allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Time Zone Selection

-The displayed time zone can be changed several ways.
-Al take you to the Select Time Zone dialog.
+The displayed time zone can be changed several ways. all take you to the Select Time Zone dialog.
 Time Zone is in Calendar, Timeline, and Settings.
 Within the dialog you can page to the desired zone or use the type-ahead field to look for text.

 1. Click the time zone \(in blue\) on the date display to change on the fly.